 The key to a perfect kung pao chicken is high heat.
+This is true for all Chinese stir fries from sweet and sour chicken to orange chicken.
 In Chinese restaurants, chefs make this dish in a hot wok, and what makes the dish so good is the high heat.
 The high heat ensures all the ingredients get cook without the ingredients releasing all their water, making the dish soggy instead of saucy.

 Can I use other vegetables in this dish?

 Yes!
 Stir fries can be made with the ingredients you have.
 Using what you have is how a lot of traditional stir fry recipes are made.
 For this dish, you can use only red bell peppers or only green peppers.
 You can also substitute one or both with zucchini and add some yellow onion in there.

 Can I make this dish less sweet or less salty?

 Yes, I encourage you to play with the ratio of soy sauce and sugar until it is perfect for your tastebuds.
 To make this dish less sweet, use less sugar or substitute sugar with coconut sugar or palm sugar.
 To make this dish less salty/umami, use less soy sauce or substitute with a low sodium soy sauce.